akki-2004/akki-2004/README.md

 ### 🧠 Quote of the Day

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “Great code is poetry with logic — and every bug is just a misplaced stanza waiting for a rubber duck to narrate it.”

 ---